-Being involved with the Urban Sketching community for the past eight years has changed my life, meeting like-minded people from all over the world, sharing new experience both on-line and by joining monthly Urban Sketch Crawls around the country and abroad.
+Being involved with the Urban Sketching community for the past eight years has changed my life, meeting like-minded people from all over the world, sharing new experience both online and by joining monthly Urban Sketch Crawls around the country and abroad.
 It’s a great way to see the world.
-The community of Urban Sketchers is so huge now that many cities have a Urban Sketching group that meet regularly and it’s free.
+The community of Urban Sketchers is so huge now that many cities have an Urban Sketching group that meet regularly and it’s free.

 What has been your greatest making achievement?

-My greatest making achievement is having some of my sketches printed in some of the Urban Sketchers’ handbooks (Sketch your World By James Hobbs and Sketching People by Lynne Chapman).
+My greatest making achievement is having some of my sketches printed in some of the Urban Sketchers’ handbooks (Sketch your World by James Hobbs and Sketching People by Lynne Chapman).